Cohomological representations for real reductive groups: Notation and Preliminaries

 Since $ \lambda -\mu \in X_{\star}(\wT),$ this together with $(1)$ and $(3)$ proves the lemma. \end{proof}

 This paper makes considerable use of the principal $\SL_2(\C)$ in a complex reductive group $\sH(\C) $ (which usually arise as the dual group of a real reductive group).
 The principal $\SL_2(\C)$ inside $\sH(\C)$ has the property that a non-trivial unipotent element in $\SL_2(\C)$ goes to a regular unipotent element in $\sH(\C)$.
 Existence and uniqueness (up to conjugacy by $\sH(\C)$) of the principal $\SL_2(\C)$ is a basic property of these principal $\SL_2(\C)$ inside $\sH(\C)$ (which may not inject $\SL_2(\C)$ inside $\sH(\C)$ but may have the central $\pm 1$ as the kernel).
-The following proposition summarizes the properties of the principal $\SL_2(\C)$ that we will need.